davidarrieta/dotfiles/README.md

 It's been said of every console user:
 > _"you are your dotfiles."_

+## Ok, your dotfiles are nice but i want to learn from other people; Where can i get other dotfiles?

 Here you will find A LOT of other people's dotfiles:
 * [Dotfiles.github.io](http://dotfiles.github.io/)